LoadLibraryW/BNSBoost/README.md

 command prompt, `cd` to your BNSBoost directory, and run `BNSBoost.exe` from there.
 There'll probably be some extra info printed there.

 Good luck!

-## Compilation

-You might want to compile BNSBoost yourself, in which case the compilation commands are located in the first line of each file.

-I'll make a Makefile sometime, but not today.